beliveau-lab/OligoMiner/README.md

 ### Downloading the code

 Once you have all necessary dependencies, you can download the scripts from our repository (either by [cloning the repository](https://help.github.com/articles/cloning-a-repository/) or directly downloading the files above).
-Be sure to download all files in the "Example Files" folder if you want to test the functionality of all the scripts with the commands provided below.
+Be sure to download all files in the "ExampleFiles" folder if you want to test the functionality of all the scripts with the commands provided below.

 ### Running scripts on the example files